JarekSopinski/TIL/Testing/react-testing-library.md

 ### userEvent vs fireEvent

-Another way for fireing events is user-event, which simulates full interaction.
+Another way for firing events is user-event, which simulates full interaction.
 This is recommended way to test events.

 userEvent is provided by additional package @testing-library/user-event.